Skip to main content

 Social Work

-The Department of Social Work is known for its outstanding academics and alumni who conduct ground-breaking research in social work, and who were instrumental in establishing social work as a profession in South Africa.
+The Department of Social Work was established in 1931 as part of a larger Department that included Psychology and Sociology.
+On 1 July 1957 a separate Department of Social Work was officially established.
+Throughout its history, the Department was known for its outstanding academics and alumni who conducted ground-breaking research in social work, and who were instrumental in establishing social work as a profession in South Africa.

-Social Work/Maatskaplike Werk, a journal for the social work practitioner (since 1965), is published quarterly by our department.
+We strive to produce cutting-edge research, which is disseminated consistently in leading local and international publications.
+Social Work/Maatskaplike Werk, a journal for the social work practitioner (since 1965), is published quarterly by this Department.

 The practice education programme of the Department is regarded as the standard bearer of our social impact.
 Around 300 students are annually placed for continuous practice education at approximately 40 welfare organisations, supervised by some 55 social workers in the field.
 In total, practice education comprises approximately 100 continuous community projects, 240 small groups of 8 sessions each, continuous intervention with 500 individuals/families, 80 sessions mentoring vulnerable children, and 65 research exercise projects.